-After a 10+ year sustained bull market, the market is still marching upward.
+After a 10+ year sustained bull market, the market is strong, but inflation has investors worried.

-However, retired investors could face difficulties if a market correction occurs, even though the losses are likely to be temporary.
+Retired investors could face difficulties if a market correction occurs, even though the losses are likely to be temporary.

 As such, there may be an increased demand for investments that offer less risk or downside protection like bonds, lifetime annuities, real asset funds and more…

 According to LIMRA, deferred lifetime annuities (also known as longevity annuities) are growing in popularity.
 A deferred lifetime annuity is an insurance product that guarantees a monthly paycheck to start at a future date you determine.
 See what kind of future income you could afford by using the lifetime annuity calculator.

 Annuities can also be a part of a Lockbox Strategy, a retirement income methodology developed by Nobel Laureate William Sharpe.

 Healthy Real Estate Market

 You might not immediately think of your home as having an impact on your retirement income.
 However, your home is most likely your most valuable financial asset and there are various ways to turn your equity into retirement income.